piyushsachdeva/10WeeksOfCloudOps_Task3/README.md

 }
 ```
 ### 🏠 Let's set up the variable for our Infrastructure
-Create one file with the name of `terraform.tfvars`
+Create one file with the name `terraform.tfvars`
 ```sh
 vim root/terraform.tfvars
 ```
 ### 🔐 ACM certificate
-Go to AWS console --> AWS Certificate Manager (ACM) and make sure you have a valid certificate in Issued status, if not , feel free to create one and use the domain name on which you are planning to host your application.
+Go to AWS console --> AWS Certificate Manager (ACM) and make sure you have a valid certificate in Issued status, if not, feel free to create one and use the domain name on which you are planning to host your application.

 ### 👨‍💻 Route 53 Hosted Zone
 Go to AWS Console --> Route53 --> Hosted Zones and ensure you have a public hosted zone available, if not create one.